mdfaizan0/what-to-do/readme.md

 - **Completion Toggle with Persistence:** Implemented a completion toggle feature for tasks with strike-through effect, ensuring that task completion states are retained even after page reloads.
 - **Task Deletion with Local Storage Sync:** Enhanced the task deletion functionality to accurately remove tasks both from the UI and local storage, ensuring a seamless and consistent user experience across sessions.

-## 🔍 Current Focus
+### 🔍 Current Focus

 - **Functionality Development:** The core functionality of editing and managing tasks is still under development.
 - **JavaScript Integration:** Refining JavaScript for advanced features, including animations and enhanced task interactions.
 - **Task Visuals:** Ensuring consistent and accurate visual feedback for task states, including the dynamic display of task details and completion status.
 - **Persistence and Updates:** Improving the persistence and updates of task states across sessions, ensuring tasks are accurately managed and displayed from local storage.
-- **Dark Mode:** Integrating dark mode is also in progress, with further updates anticipated as we refine core features.
+- **Dark Mode:** Integrating dark mode is also in progress, with further updates anticipated as I refine core features.

 Stay tuned for more updates as development progresses!